octobercms/docs/3.x/extend/extending.md

 ### Subscribing to Events

-The most common place to subscribe to an event is the `boot` method of a [Plugin registration file](registration.md#oc-registration-methods).
+The most common place to subscribe to an event is the `boot` method of the plugin registration file.
 For example, when a user is first registered you might want to add them to a third party mailing list, this could be achieved by subscribing to a `rainlab.user.register` global event.

 ```php
 class Plugin extends PluginBase